Neural Stem cells therapy for Parkinson Disease

 What is Bradykinesia – Bradykinesis?

-Bradykinesia means that patient moves slower and less able to change positions.
-Activities and motor functions for getting up, walking, turning can difficult.
-Sometimes for patients in late-stage Parkinson’s voluntary movement is almost impossible due to akinesia.
+Bradykinesia means that the patient moves slower and cannot change positions.
+Activities and motor functions such as getting up, walking, and turning can be challenging.
+Sometimes, for patients with late-stage Parkinson’s, voluntary movement is almost impossible due to akinesia.

 The first sign of PD disease may be that an arm resonates less when walking.
-The patients’ posture is often bent due to frontal gait disorder.
-A turn may require many intermediate steps.
-Gestures and facial expressions decrease; the face of a patient often looks emotionless like a mask.
-The voice becomes quieter and more monotonous, and language skills become more indistinct.
-The person has difficulty eating, often choking.
+Due to frontal gait disorder, the patient’s posture is often bent, and a turn may require many intermediate steps.
+Gestures and facial expressions decrease; a patient’s face usually looks emotionless, like a mask.
+The voice becomes quieter and monotonous, and language skills become more indistinct.
+The person has difficulty eating and is often choking.
 The handwriting becomes small and illegible.

 Limitations of Dopamine Antagonists & Managing Rigor